A Guide To Record-Keeping and Expenses For Self Employed Sole Traders

 - Sales invoices, till rolls and bank slips

 Only with all of the above will you be able to safely claim any relevant expenses and stay on the right side of the taxman.
-One of the features of the Cashplus Mobile App is the ability to capture any receipts digitally, making the storage of your receipts a lot easier.
+One of the features of the Cashplus Bank App is the ability to capture any receipts digitally, making the storage of your receipts a lot easier.

 How long should I keep these records for?